A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial

-While we know that increasing the invariants strictly weakens the DP specification (Proposition~\refOther{propReleaseF}), it is more difficult to determine how they affect an attacker's ability to make disclosures. \citet{ashmead2019effective} have investigated the effect of the 2020 DAS invariants, but there is a need for future work which studies the effect of invariants at the scale of those induced by data swapping.
-In addition to building technical understanding -- and parallel to studies that survey preferences on appropriate settings for the privacy loss budget, protection domain and input and output premetrics -- it could be beneficial to gauge public opinion on the acceptability of specific invariants.
+While we know that increasing the invariants strictly weakens the DP specification (Section~\ref{secUnderstandingImpactInvariants}), it is more difficult to determine how they affect an attacker's ability to make disclosures. \citet{ashmead2019effective} have investigated the effect of the 2020 DAS invariants, but there is a need for future work that studies the effect of invariants at the scale of those induced by data swapping.
+In addition to building technical understanding---and parallel to studies that survey preferences on appropriate settings for the PLB, protection domain and input and output premetrics---it could be beneficial to gauge public opinion on the acceptability of specific invariants.

-Nevertheless, by providing DP specifications for both the PSA and the TDA, we demonstrate the feasibility of mathematically comparing on fair grounds traditional SDC methods with DP-based mechanisms.
+Nevertheless, by providing DP specifications for both the PSA and the TDA, we demonstrate the feasibility of mathematically comparing and contrasting on fair grounds traditional SDC methods with DP-based mechanisms.
 With these two algorithms as prime examples, the paper points to the possibility of similar comparative analyses between other SDC methods, both those that were explicitly inspired by DP and those that were designed and motivated from non-DP perspectives.
-By explicating the five building blocks for the PSA and the TDA, we hope to promote nuanced assessments of DP deployments which go beyond discussion of the privacy loss budget $\epsilon$.
+By explicating the five building blocks for the PSA and the TDA, we hope to promote nuanced assessments of DP deployments that go beyond discussion of the PLB.

-We end this paper with discussions on two main results of this paper -- the PSA's privacy loss budget and the comparison between the DP specifications for the 2020 DAS and the PSA, as presented in Table~\ref{tab:compare_2020}.